Advertiser Disclosure

 2. Unique Agriculture

 Hawaii is the only U.S. state that commercially grows coffee, cocoa, and vanilla beans.
-The weather of sunny mornings, clouds or rain in the afternoon, little wind, and mild nights combined with porous, mineral-rich volcanic soil create favorable coffee growing conditions.
-Kona coffee is the market name for coffee (coffea arabica) cultivated on the slopes of Hualalai and Mauna Loa in the North and South Kona Districts of the Big Island of Hawaii.
+The weather of sunny mornings, clouds or rain in the afternoon, little wind, and mild nights combined with porous, mineral-rich volcanic soil create favorable coffee-growing conditions.
+Kona coffee is the market name for the coffee cultivated on the slopes of Hualalai and Mauna Loa in the North and South Kona districts of the Big Island of Hawaii.
 It is one of the most expensive coffees in the world.

 3. Lei Tradition